“There’s nothing to be afraid of. You’re more likely to die in a car accident…”

-Although it might seem obvious, slow and deliberate breathing is one of the most effective ways to combat your anxiety.
-It can even stop a full-blown panic attack.
+Slow and deliberate breathing is one of the most effective ways to combat your anxiety, and it can even stop a full-blown panic attack.

 4. Beat your fear of flying: download an app

-Take a look at these apps, which could help tackle your in-flight anxiety:
+Take a look at these apps designed to help tackle your in-flight anxiety:

 SOAR features a G-Force meter, which shows you how secure your plane is, and gives little facts about turbulence and take-off procedures.